kamax-matrix/mxisd/docs/features/registration.md

 **Base key**: `register.threepid.email`

 ##### Domain whitelist/blacklist
-If you would like to control which domains are allowed to be used when registrating with an email, the following sub-keys are available:
+If you would like to control which domains are allowed to be used when registering with an email, the following sub-keys are available:
 - `domain.whitelist`
 - `domain.blacklist`